+NAI is a member of AEGIS.
 AEGIS - African Studies in Europe is a research network of European studies centres which aims to create synergies between experts and institutions.
 With primary emphasis on Social Sciences and Humanities, AEGIS' main goal is to improve understanding about contemporary African societies.
 More information on AEGIS at www.aegis-eu.org.

 More information about Sida-programmes at NAI.

+NAI has had a co-operation with IDEP since 2011.
 IDEP – the African Institute for Economic Development and Planning is a pan-African institution created in 1962 by the General Assembly of the United Nations.
 Its mission is to assist policymakers and other stakeholders in enhancing their skills in the areas of policymaking, long-term perspective planning and institutional and regulatory reforms.
 IDEP undertakes a wide range of activities related to economic development and planning in Africa, aimed at promoting and defending the economic independence of African countries and peoples.
 The headquarters is in Dakar, Senegal.

 More information at www.unidep.org.

 NAI and CODESRIA has had a long and extensive cooperation within research ever since CODESRIA was founded in 1973.
 CODESRIA, the Council for the Development of social Sciences Research in Africa, was founded with the combined aims of producing new social knowledge, bringing social knowledge to public issues, participating in the construction of African independence and development, combating “poverty, ignorance and disease” and contributing African perspectives to the understanding of global issues.
 The headquarter is in Dakar, Sénegal.